martin-ueding/thinkpad-scripts/doc/man/think-rotate.1.rst

 Finally, it will start the virtual keyboard (``kvkbd`` by default) when the screen is rotated and kill it when the screen is rotated back to normal.

-If the screen is already rotated (say left) and you call ``think-rotate left``, the screen will be reverted to the normal orientation.
+If the screen is already rotated (say left) and you call ``thinkpad-rotate left``, the screen will be reverted to the normal orientation.
 That way, you can use this script as a toggle.

 A udev hook is installed as well that picks up the ACPI event when rotating the screen.